MISP/misp-docker/README.md

 -   Add support for new background job system (see https://github.com/MISP/MISP/blob/2.4/docs/background-jobs-migration-guide.md)
 -   Add support for building specific MISP and MISP-modules commits
 -   Add automatic configuration of sync servers (see `configure_misp.sh`)
--   Add autoamtic configuration of authentication keys (see `configure_misp.sh`)
+-   Add automatic configuration of authentication keys (see `configure_misp.sh`)
 -   Add direct push of docker images to Docker Hub
 -   Consolidate docker compose files

-As a result, this image is not for everybody and does not (and will not) fit every use case.
-Nevertheless the underlying spirit of this fork is to allow "repeatable deployments", and all pull requests in this direction will be merged.
+The underlying spirit of this project is to allow "repeatable deployments", and all pull requests in this direction will be merged post-haste.

 ## Getting Started